History of Carlos Correa in Timeline

 July 4, 2021: Named MLB All-Star Reserve

-On July 4, 2021, Carlos Correa was named as a reserve to the MLB All-Star Game, marking his second career selection.
+On July 4, 2021, Carlos Correa was named a reserve to the MLB All-Star Game, marking his second career selection.
+At the time, he ranked fifth in the AL in OPS (.926).

 November 3, 2021: Declared Free Agent

-On November 3, 2021, Carlos Correa was declared a free agent for the first time in his career after rejecting a qualifying offer from the Astros.
+On November 3, 2021, Carlos Correa was declared a free agent for the first time in his career.
+The Astros extended him a qualifying offer, which he rejected.

 November 29, 2021: Birth of First Child

-Carlos Correa and Daniella Rodriguez's son was born on November 29, 2021.
+Carlos Correa and Daniella Rodriguez's first child, a son, was born on November 29, 2021.

-In 2021, Carlos Correa achieved career highs in home runs and runs scored.
-He also won his first career Gold Glove and AL Platinum Glove Awards.
+In 2021, Carlos Correa achieved career highs in home runs and total bases.
+He also led the AL in defensive runs saved.
+Following the 2021 regular season, he was awarded his first Gold Glove and AL Platinum Glove Awards, and named the Astros' team MVP.

 2021: Second All-Star Team and Gold Glove Awards

-In 2021, Carlos Correa was named to his second All-Star Team and won both the Gold Glove and Platinum Glove Awards.
+In 2021, Carlos Correa was named to his second All-Star Team and won the Gold Glove and Platinum Glove awards, recognizing his defensive excellence.

-On March 22, 2022, Carlos Correa signed a three-year contract with the Minnesota Twins for $105.3 million, which included opt-out provisions and made him the highest-paid infielder at the time.
+On March 22, 2022, Carlos Correa signed a three-year contract with the Minnesota Twins worth $105.3 million.
+This made him the highest-paid infielder in terms of average annual salary.

-On June 9, 2022, Carlos Correa, along with Luis Arráez and Byron Buxton, hit consecutive home runs off Gerrit Cole in a game against the New York Yankees.
+On June 9, 2022, Luis Arráez, Byron Buxton, and Carlos Correa hit consecutive home runs off Gerrit Cole of the New York Yankees to begin the bottom of the first inning.

 In October 2022, Carlos Correa and Daniella Rodriguez announced on Instagram that they were expecting their second child.

-On November 2, 2022, Carlos Correa opted out of the final two seasons of his contract with the Minnesota Twins, becoming a free agent.
+On November 2, 2022, Carlos Correa opted out of the final two seasons of his contract with the Minnesota Twins and became a free agent.

-On January 11, 2023, Carlos Correa re-signed with the Minnesota Twins for six years and $200 million, with potential vesting options.
+On January 11, 2023, Carlos Correa re-signed with the Minnesota Twins for six years and $200 million, with vesting options that could increase the deal's value to $270 million.

 March 11, 2023: Birth of Second Child